NathStevo97/certifications-notes/kubernetes/CKAD/02_Core-Concepts/01_Recap-Kubernetes-Archtecture.md

 - The primary orchestrators
 - Responsible for noticing and responding to node/container failure, etc.
-- Makes decisions to bring up new containers to replace those that have vailed (or another appropriate action
+- Makes decisions to bring up new containers to replace those that have vailed (or another appropriate action)

 ### Container Runtime

 - The underlying software used to run containers.

-### kubectl
+### Kubelet

 - The agent running on each node.
 - Responsible for ensuring containers run on nodes as expected.